hannesdatta/course-dprep/slides/dprep.md

 :::

-## Help

-Make computer throws an error.
-What now?
+## Steps of escalation & getting in touch

+When you run into trouble, this is your way out!

-1. Google
+1. Ask Google and Stackoverflow
-2. Ask a friend/classmate
+2. Ask friend/classmate (form groups!)
-3. Google
-4. Ask a friend/classmate
-5. Ask course instructor
+3. Can it wait?
+Defer to live streams.
+4. If it can't wait: be in touch with me

 ::: notes